 author = {Eren, Maksim E. and Moore, Juston S. and Skau, Erik and Moore, Elisabeth and Bhattarai, Manish and Chennupati, Gopinath and Alexandrov, Boian S.},

-title = {General-Purpose Unsupervised Cyber Anomaly Detection via Non-Negative Tensor Factorization},
+title = {General-purpose Unsupervised Cyber Anomaly Detection via Non-negative Tensor Factorization},

-year = {2022},
+year = {2023},

 publisher = {Association for Computing Machinery},